 - Reduction of sludge production from treatment (35-40%)

 - Better taste and color of finished drinking water (no yellow water)

 - Reduction of disinfection byproducts, especially total trihalomethanes (TTHMs)

 - Increased biodiversity

-- Improved water infrastructure for a sustainable economic development
+- Improved water infrastructure for sustainable economic development

-These 3 graphs show the reduction in total phosphorus, total nitrogen, and manganese at the bottom of the reservoir after the aeration system was started.
+These 3 graphs show the reduction in total phosphorus, total nitrogen, and manganese at the bottom of the reservoir after laminar-flow inversion-oxygenation system was started.